clj/nim-esp8266-vagrant/README.md

 ## Compiling the Bundled Examples

+Examples from the https://github.com/clj/nim-esp8266-examples are available in the Vagrant box.
+These examples can be compiled and uploaded to an ESP8266 board:

 * Plug your ESP8266 board or programmer into a USB port
 * Run `./attach-esp` to attach the board or programmer to the Vagrant Box